-Mycophenolate mofetil may be used in pediatric pre-transplant for recipients who may receive a living donor transplant.
+Mycophenolate mofetil may be used pre-transplant in pediatric recipients who may receive a living donor transplant.

 The safety and efficacy of mycophenolate sodium and mycophenolate mofetil when used in combination with cyclosporine and steroids in renal and heart transplant recipients is comparable for at least one year post transplant in terms of outcomes (5)(13-15).